YMCA360/external-api-docs/README.md

 ## Authentication

 To make a successful request to our API we require the use of HTTP Basic Authentication, you must pass a valid username and password combination as an authorization header for each request.
-The username and password combination can be found in your YMCA360 association dashboard.
+The username and password combination will be provided by YMCA360.

 When building a request using Basic Authentication, make sure you add the Authentication: Basic HTTP header with encoded credentials over HTTPS.